Leadership and the Qualities of Political Leaders

 An economist and social worker, Frances Perkins was Secretary of Labor during the New Deal—the first woman member of a President’s Cabinet.
 Learn more: Frances Perkins, 'The Woman Behind the New Deal.'

 Francis Perkins was a leader in the passage of the Social Security Act of 1935 that created a national old-age insurance program while also giving support to children, the blind, the unemployed, those needing vocational training, and family health programs.
-By the end of 2018, the Social Security trust funds totalled nearly $2.9 trillion.
+By the end of 2018, the Social Security trust funds totaled nearly $2.9 trillion.
 There is more information at a resourcesforhistoryteachers wiki page, Frances Perkins and the Social Security Act.

 Margaret Sanger and the Struggle for Reproductive Rights